Letter before action: Costs, rules, and sending by email

 Short answer: Email alone isn't enough.

-Courts need proof that the Letter Before Action was delivered.
+Courts require Letters Before Action to be sent by post.
 An email can be ignored, deleted, or claimed to have gone to spam.

 What happens if you get it wrong?